Disclaimer: This post contains adult themes. Please use discretion. Locations and other details have been changed.

 I’m five days in with an itchy trigger finger.
 There’s a process that – despite my emotion – I cannot ignore.
 A process that prosecutes traffickers and pedophiles so they cannot continue to treat humans as commodities.

 I feel a hand on my wrist.
 May has taken her bracelet off hers and is wrapping it around mine.
 I protest.
 She shakes her head and fastens it, pointing to a bead.
 “Blue, Roo.”
-She is giddy over the rhyme.
+She winks at the rhyme.
 I try to protest again, but I also don’t want to offend her.
 When she insists, I thank her with a hug, and she excuses herself to man the front door.

 “She gave it to me,” I say.

 “That doesn’t happen.
-Feel special,” Andrew responds, eyes scanning the room, constantly observing.
+You should feel special,” Andrew responds, eyes scanning the room, constantly observing.
+I’m not sure if I believe him, but I do anyway.

 We sip our drinks and the mamasan hands us cool cloths to combat the heat before ushering a couple of men to another velvet bench.
 I press the cloth up against my collarbone.
 Shop talk starts.
 We find out that Cam charges for short time or long time.